logicmonitor/custom_widgets/README.md

 - **ShowFullDashboardPath**: Show the dashboard group's full path vs it's short name.
 Default: true.
 - **defaultDashboardGroup**: (optional) The "parent" dashboard group you want to list dashboards under.
 If not set then the script will default to showing all dashboard groups.
 - **DashboardsToExclude**: (optional) A regular expression to filter any dashboards you DON'T want listed.
 Example: .\*[Tt]+emplate.\*

+---
+# Dashboard Themer
+This one was created purely as a fun side project and may be rendered useless at any time by UI changes.

+All it does is change a few of our basic CSS classes and let you dynamically choose a background color.
+When you save it stores your choice in a dashboard token called 'BackgroundColor'.
+It also has logic to change the color of labels & icons so they stay readable based on brightness of the background.